crybot/linformer/typst/main.typ

 // - $d_k = d_v = d_"model" / h = 64$: the inner dimension of key and value vectors for each head in MHA;
 // - $d_"mlp" = 2048$: the hidden layer dimension of each pointwise MLP.

-One last notable change made to the architectures is the choice of the vocabulary size: BART tokenizer's vocabulary has been resized to the next multiple of 8 in order to fully exploit the Tensor Cores
-#footnote[tensor cores: #strong[TODO]] of the Nvidia GPU (See @hardware) used during training, which accelerate matrix products when
-their sizes are divisible by 8.
+One last notable change made to the architectures is the choice of the vocabulary size: BART tokenizer's vocabulary has been resized to the next multiple of 8 in order to fully exploit the Tensor Cores #footnote[tensor cores: #strong[TODO]] of the Nvidia GPU (See @hardware) used during training, which accelerate matrix products when their sizes are divisible by 8.

 #strong[TODO]:
 - Architecture diagram

-#import "@preview/cetz:0.3.0"

 #cetz.canvas({
   import cetz.draw: *